datacentricdesign/iob22/assignments/07-shared-pomodoro/step1.md

 # Task 1.3 Stop the State Machine

-With two threads running in parallel, we cannot exit the programme anymore.
+With two threads running in parallel, we cannot exit the programme anymore and do any other things.
 We need first to cancel the Timer currently waiting for the next check.
 Remember that we keep track of our Timer object in the attribute `_nextCheck`.
 A Timer object has a method `cancel()` to cancel the execution planned earlier.
 Thus, we need a method `stop()` which could look as follows:

 ```python
   def stop(self):